sambaatteamf1/prime-generator/README.md

 * To make the implementation more generic for bigger prime numbers (and avoid overflows), big numbers must be used.
 In javascript, pow(2, 53) - 1 is the max safe integer

-* Add more command line options for - store type, primality checking method, max limit
+* Add more command line options for - max limit

 * Add benchmarking test suite for various primality generation methods